-Computer Software Solutions -
+Computer Software Solutions

-○ Polar Align via PEMPro's "Pole Align Wizard" - PEMProTM is a software by Ray Gralak and distributed by CCDware.
+Polar Align via PEMPro's "Pole Align Wizard" - PEMProTM is a software by Ray Gralak and distributed by CCDware.
 This powerful application not only analyzes and improves the periodic error performance of any mount that is equipped with a CCD camera and compatible camera control software, but also includes "Pole Align Wizard".

-"Pole Align Wizard" is THE best method of accurately polar aligning!
+"Pole Align Wizard" is one of the best method of accurately polar aligning!
 It is like traditional drift aligning, but on steroids!
 It has the advantage of automatically choosing the optimized stars for drift aligning and does not have to worry about star magnitude since the CCD can see dimmer than an eye.
 Also, it compensates for air refraction and other variables that manual drift aligning cannot.
 It does require the use of a CCD camera and corresponding camera control software.
 The Wizard walks you through the alignment process with easy step-by-step instructions.
-Note: This is the preferred alignment method when tweaking the RAPAS orthogonality.
+Note: This and the R.A.
+Correction Method (on the Technical Support page of our website) are the preferred alignment method when tweaking the RAPAS orthogonality.